vanesascode/command-line-cheatsheet/README.md

 ***

+## CREATE

 ### 🔷 To create an empty file named (e.g. "newfile.txt") in the current working directory:

 In windows:

 `echo. > newfile.txt`

-The "echo" command redirects an empty string ("-n" prevents a newline character) to the specified file, effectively creating an empty file.
+The "echo" command redirects an empty string ("-n" prevents a newline character) to the specified file, effectively creating an empty file:

-For Unix-like systems (Linux, macOS, BSD):
+In Unix-like systems (Linux, macOS, BSD):

-`touch access.log`
+`touch newfile.txt`

 ***
+### 🔷 To create a directory (e.g. files) inside another directory (e.g. tmp) that doesn't exist either:

+In windows:

+`mkdir tmp\files`

+In Unix-like systems (Linux, macOS, BSD):

+`mkdir -p tmp/files`

+The "-p" option is used to create parent directories if they don't exist.
+This ensures that both the "tmp" directory and the "files" directory are created if they are not already present in the current working directory.

+## COPY

+### 🔷To copy a file (e.g. newfile.txt) into a directory (e.g. tmp/files/):

+In windows:

+`copy newfile.txt tmp\files\`

+In Unix-like systems (Linux, macOS, BSD):

+`cp newfile.txt tmp/files/`

+***

+## MOVE

+### 🔷To copy a file (e.g. newfile.txt) into a directory (e.g. tmp):

+In windows:

+`move newfile.txt tmp`

+In Unix-like systems (Linux, macOS, BSD):

+`mv newfile.txt tmp`